SOUTH COAST 200

 - We have a fleet of bikes that can be rented.
 The rental includes helmets, panniers, tools.

 - Normal - £15 (for a tour of 6+ days; otherwise £20)

 We can start the tour when it suits you.
 However, be advised that in some areas the restaurants and cafes are closed on certain days, even in high tourist season.
 Check with us, so we can make sure we work around this issue.

 The route is suitable for most leisure cyclists.
 Through predominantly flat to rolling, there are a couple of nasty hills.
 Both short enough to push up.

-You have the opportunity to stay longer in Kirkcudbright and ride out into the Uplands on our handpicked routes.
+You have the opportunity to stay longer in Kirkcudbright and ride out into the Galloway Highlands on our handpicked routes.
 You could stay on and enjoy Scotland's Artist Town, with galleries and exhibitions and do the rest of the route next time.